 Luckily, his fortitude would be rewarded that very night.
 Andy climbed the side of the Kincade house, slithered through a window and introduced his moustache to more than Blythe’s lips.
 Much more.

-Men at last, Andy and his moustache departed for the capitol two days later.
+Men at last, Andy and his moustache departed for the capital two days later.

 Their journey to the big city encompassed many firsts.
 The moustache found himself flecked with blood, then vomit, then ale, spicy meat, more blood, more vomit, whiskey, vomit and yet more blood.
 Justice decided he did not like Denerim very much.
 He felt Andy shared his sentiment.